Use to find companies where this pattern is active.

 Limits

 All three observations are point-in-time snapshots, two of them benchmarked against the industry rather than against absolute thresholds.
 An industry-benchmarked elevated reading describes position relative to peers, not absolute strength.
-The cash/debt observation reads MRQ; intra-quarter cash movements and contingent obligations (operating leases, pension shortfalls, contingent liabilities) are not in the obs set.
+The cash/debt observation reads MRQ; intra-quarter cash movements and contingent obligations (operating leases, pension shortfalls, contingent liabilities) are not in the observation set.
 Conservative balance sheets can still face problems if the underlying business deteriorates.

 Explanation